codewars/docs/content/languages/cpp/authoring/index.md

 ### Avoiding C

-Sometimes authors consider C++ just "a C, but with classes".
-While C and C++ are still compatible in many ways, such perception is wrong and incorrect use of C features in C++ code leads to bad code at best, to undefined behavior and difficult to diagnose errors in more extreme cases.
+Sometimes authors consider C++ just "C, but with classes".
+While C and C++ are compatible in many ways, that kind of perception is wrong: incorrect use of C features in C++ code leads to bad code at best, or to undefined behavior and difficult to diagnose errors in more extreme cases.
 Features and idioms from C language should be replaced with their equivalents from modern C++:

 - C features must not be used where they do not have well-defined behavior in C++.
-For example, memory management generally should not be done with `malloc`/`free` or similar, or VLAs should be replaced with `std::array` or `std::vector`.
+For example, memory management generally should not be done with `malloc`/`free` or similar, and VLAs should be replaced with `std::array` or `std::vector`.
-- C++ features should be preferred to ones inherited from C, for example:
+- C++ features should be preferred over those inherited from C, for example:
   - C-style casts should be replaced with their C++ equivalents.
   - Functions originating from C should be replaced with related C++ functionalities: `<random>` instead of `rand`, `<iostream>` instead of `stdio.h`, etc.
 - C++ header files should not be confused with their C equivalents.
 For example, `cmath` or `cctype` should be used instead of `math.h` or `ctype.h`.
-- Proper C++ data types should be used instead of their C "equivalents", especially when used as elements of solution interface (input parameters and return value).
+- Proper C++ data types should be used instead of their C "equivalents", especially when used as elements of a solution interface (input parameters and return value).
 C-strings should be replaced with `std::string` (or `std::string_view`), raw C-style arrays should be replaced with `std::array`, `std::vector`, or other containers, C++ pointer wrappers should be considered instead of raw pointers, etc.

 ## Tests

 ### Testing framework

-C++ kata use the [modified version](https://github.com/codewars/igloo) of [Igloo](https://github.com/joakimkarlsson/igloo) testing framework, along with [modified version](https://github.com/codewars/snowhouse) of [Snowhouse](https://github.com/banditcpp/snowhouse) assertion library.
-Codewars modified both libraries to adapt them to code runner environment and make them more useful for kata authors.
+C++ kata use the [modified version](https://github.com/codewars/igloo) of the [Igloo](https://github.com/joakimkarlsson/igloo) testing framework, along with a [modified version](https://github.com/codewars/snowhouse) of the [Snowhouse](https://github.com/banditcpp/snowhouse) assertion library.
+Codewars modified both libraries to adapt them to the code runner environment and make them more useful for kata authors.

 #### Custom assertion messages

-Drawback of the original version of Snowhouse assertion library is that neither its `AssertThat` macro, nor `Assert::That` function, accepts a custom assertion message which could be used by authors to provide detailed information on the cause of failure.
-To support authors with possibility to provide useful feedback, Codewars provides a set of overloads for `Assert::That`, which accept additional message supplier:
+A drawback of the original version of the Snowhouse assertion library is that neither its `AssertThat` macro nor `Assert::That` function accept a custom assertion message which could be used by authors to provide detailed information on the cause of failure.
+To support authors with possibility to provide useful feedback, Codewars provides a set of overloads for `Assert::That`, which accept an additional message supplier:

 ```cpp
 template<typename ActualType, typename ConstraintListType, typename MessageSupplierType>